NickGreen99/Automatic-Hand-Tracking/README.md

 ## Part 1 (Find hand locations)

-A simple Python function that uses MediaPipe Hands to detect hand landmarks in the first frame of a given video.
-It returns a NumPy array containing the (x, y) coordinates for up to two hands, each with 21 landmarks.
+The file `hand_locations.py` has the simple Python function `hand_locations()` that uses MediaPipe Hands to detect hand landmarks in the first frame of a given video.
+It takes as an input the path to a video file and it returns a 4 dimensional NumPy array containing the (x, y) coordinates for up to two hands, each with 21 landmarks.

 This function processes the first frame of a video to detect hand landmarks using MediaPipe.
-It detects up to 2 hands with a minimum detection and tracking confidence of 0.5.
-The frame is first converted to RGB (required by MediaPipe), and the landmarks for each hand are detected.
-These landmarks are then converted to pixel coordinates (x, y).
-Even though the function draws landmarks on the image for visualization, it returns only the coordinate data.
-The output is a NumPy array with shape `(1, 2, 21, 2)` where the dimensions correspond to one frame, up to two hands, 21 landmarks per hand, and two coordinates (x, y).
-If no hands are detected, the returned array contains zeros for missing landmarks. for 10 seconds.
+These landmarks are converted to pixel coordinates (x, y).
+These landmarks will then  be used as prompt points in Part 2.The output is a NumPy array with shape `(1, 2, 21, 2)` where the dimensions correspond to one frame, up to two hands, 21 landmarks per hand, and two coordinates (x, y).

-This function processes the first frame of a given video to detect up to two hands using MediaPipe, converting normalized hand landmarks to pixel coordinates.
-If no hands are detected, the output contains zeros for missing landmarks.
-It internally draws landmarks on the frame, but returns a NumPy array of shape (1, 2, 21, 2), meaning one frame, up to two hands, 21 landmarks per hand, and (x, y) coordinates for each.
-The frame is converted to RGB before processing, with detection set to a minimum confidence of 0.5.
-This makes it a quick way to retrieve basic hand position data from a single frame.
+Below is a list of all hand landmarks (wrist, thumb, index finger, middle finger, ring finger, pinky :

 | Landmark Index | Name       | Typical Location                           |
 |---------------:|:-----------|:-------------------------------------------|
 | 0             | WRIST      | Base of the palm                           |